Planning and Development in Pickering

 The review process can involve various City departments and stakeholders as well as outside agencies like such as local school boards, the Region of Durham, conservation authorities, relevant Provincial ministries, and utility providers.
 This rigorous review process can take months to complete before applications are even considered by Council.

 Please keep in mind that the community is engaged every step of the way for all applications requiring Council approval.
 Public notices are issued to affected neighbourhoods, and open houses are held to provide important information to residents, while also collecting valuable resident feedback.
 These matters are all discussed in public meetings, such as Council, and Planning & Development Committee meetings.
 Each development application has its own information page on pickering.ca, where residents can stay informed on upcoming public meetings or use the feedback form to provide input directly to the planning staff involved.
-Visit pickering.ca/DevApp for a list of development applications and to provide your feedback.
+Visit pickering.ca/DevApp(External link) for a list of development applications and to provide your feedback.

 What is the benefit of adding huge condo buildings and increasing traffic, pedestrians and creating high density, high pollution neighborhoods?
 Property tax revenue?
 That is not good enough or a long term sustainable vision.

-Readaholic asked over 2 years ago
+Readaholic asked about 3 years ago

 The City’s current intensification strategy, as set out in the Pickering Official Plan, is to maximize the efficiency of existing infrastructure.
 That means building where infrastructure such as municipal services and transportation already exist.
 The City and the Province have identified the City Centre, parts of the Kingston Road corridor, and other areas as places that can sustainably accommodate growth.
 This strategy ensures higher density developments produce walkable, transit-focused communities that are better for the environment, while maintaining Pickering’s stable neighbourhoods.